ndaly06/McLaren_Racing_Challenge/README.md

 ## Running the script

-The script can be ran using the following command.
+The script can be ran using the following command and by passing in the path of the file that is to be checked.

 ```
-python3 check_bookings.py
+python3 check_bookings.py "data/testdata3.csv"
 ```

 ## Running the test script